Example Letters of Representation

 Finally, please note that our submission is in respect of the proposed development.
 While we have taken every effort to present accurate information for your consideration, as we are not a decision maker or statutory consultee, we cannot accept any responsibility for unintentional errors or omissions and you should satisfy yourselves on any facts before reaching your decision.

 4. Here are four examples written by ‘Friends of South Hams’ for the South Hams Society.
 They involve proposed development in (or close to) the protected South Devon Area of Outstanding Natural Beauty.
 The Lyte Lane Application for houses to be built on productive farmland, was refused after an Appeal to the Planning Inspectorate by the developer.
-The Seymour Drive Appeal is yet to be considered by the Planning Inspectorate.

 4.1 Land East of Lyte Lane – in the AONB – Appeal refused